Drinking a rejuvenating cup of citron tea can be a wonderful way to boost your health and enjoy an unusual variety of tea.

 Citron tea is a type of tea that is not actually brewed from tea leaves.
 Also known as yuja-cha, yuja tea, yuzu tea, and Korean citron tea, this flavorful beverage is prepared using thin slices of the citron fruit, preparing it with sugar and honey to form a fruit preserve.
 Citron is a large citrus fruit, closely related to the pomelo and mandarin, and has been cultivated in some way since ancient times.
 Most popularly prepared and consumed in Korea, it has become a cultural export and has become more readily available in the United States and other regions where herbal teas and natural healing is on the rise.

 This tea contains a moderate amount of vitamin C and various antioxidants, as well as essential oils with antibacterial properties.
 There are also small amounts of iron and calcium, along with dietary fiber and low levels of potassium.
-There are only 65 calories in a glass of Korean citron tea.
+There are only 65 calories in a cup of Korean citron yuzu tea.

-Citron Tea Benefits
+Citron (or Yuzu) Tea Benefits

 How to Make Citron Tea?

-- Step 4 – Add the fruit slices to this mixture.
+- Add the fruit slices to this mixture.

-- Step 5 – Pour the honey and fruit into a jar and seal.
+- Pour the honey and fruit into a jar and seal.
 This is called yuja-chung.

-- Step 7 – Store excess yuja chung in the refrigerator in an airtight jar until you want to make your next cup of honey citron tea!
+- Store excess yuja chung in the refrigerator in an airtight jar until you want to make your next cup of honey citron tea!